openstack/keystone/doc/source/admin/cli-manage-projects-users-and-roles.rst

 As an administrator, you manage projects, users, and roles.
 Projects are organizational units in the cloud to which you can assign users.
-Projects are also known as *projects* or *accounts*.
+Projects are also known as *tenants* or *accounts*.
 Users can be members of one or more projects.
 Roles define which actions users can perform.
 You assign roles to user-project pairs.